DHCP (Dynamic Host Configuration Protocol)

 DHCP makes it easier for network administrators to add or move devices within a network, whether it be a LAN or WAN.
 But DHCP is not inherently secure, and if malicious actors access the DHCP server, they can wreak havoc.
 Also, if the DHCP server does not have a backup and the server fails, so do the devices served by it.

-One of the key vulnerabilities of DHCP has been the use of so-called man in the middle (MitM) attacks, in which the attacker secretly intercepts and relays messages between two parties who believe they are communicating directly with each other.
+One of the key vulnerabilities of DHCP has been the use of so-called man in the middle (MitM) attacks, in which an attacker secretly intercepts and relays messages between two parties who believe they are communicating directly with each other.

 DHCP servers have also been the subject of multiple memory corruption vulnerabilities.
 In these, attackers have targeted the Windows DHCP Server service.
 When successful, the attacks can lead to a full compromise of Microsoft Active Directory (AD).
 One such vulnerability, patched by Microsoft, was the Common Vulnerabilities and Exposures (CVE)-2019-0725 Windows DHCP Server Remote Code Execution (RCE) Vulnerability.